DocHolliday13x/resty/README.md

   - Displays the response headers and results separately
   - Both headers and results should be "pretty printed" JSON

 - **Lab 28 - RESTy (cont.):** Today's assignment is to get RESTy connected with an API and then run live requests.
 Phase 3 requirements are are to connect to the API, then fetch and display remote data.
-The primary focuse will be the `GET` requests.
+The primary focus will be the `GET` requests.
 Then we will then need to store that data in our state and display it in our app.
 The following user stories detail the major functionality for this phase of the project:
   - As a user, I want to enter the URL to an API and issue a GET request so that I can retrieve it’s data.
   - As a user, I want to see the results returned from an API request in my browser in a readable format.
 The application flow should be the same as before: